Areas of ExpertiseFederal Income Tax, Tax Law

-Before he worked at the University of Tennessee, Prof. Leatherman was a branch chief in corporate tax division of Chief Counsel at the Internal Revenue Service in Washington, DC, an associate at Arnold & Porter in Washington, DC, and an associate at Skarlatos & Zonarich in Harrisburg, PA.
+Before he worked at the University of Tennessee, Prof. Leatherman was a branch chief in corporate tax division of Chief Counsel at the Internal Revenue Service in Washington, D.C., an associate at Arnold & Porter in Washington, D.C., and an associate at Skarlatos & Zonarich in Harrisburg, Penn.
 He also taught as an adjunct in the LL.M tax program at the Georgetown University Law Center for seven years.

 Professor Leatherman is a die-hard Philadelphia Eagles fan.